khalilhamdii/News-Week-clone/README.md

 ## Building with Responsive Design

-</h1>This project is a clone of The News week website ( www.newsweek.com ).It's responsive to tablet view (breakpoint at 990px)

-The webpage is built using html/css and bootstrap 4 classes and positioning technologies ( FLEX GRID FLOAT ).</h1>
+</h1>This project is a clone of The Newsweek website  ( www.newsweek.com).
+It's responsive to tablet view (breakpoint at 990px).
+The webpage is built using HTML/CSS and Bootstrap (flex/grid/float).</h1>

 ![screenshot](./images/main.png)